nycdevops/nycdevops-wiki/README.md

 * Our attendees are very technical.
 Don't hold back the technical info.
 No sales pitches.
 * The most successful presentations have at least one rehearsal in front of a live audience to give feedback.
 We recommend doing the talk for coworkers prior to the event.
 Alternatively we have volunteers that would gladly do a rehearsal with you over video chat; they give excellent feedback.
 * In the unlikely event that a problem arises and you might not be able to make the presentation, please let us know as early as possible.
+* Nicole and I are always available if you have any questions!

-I'm super excited about the talk and look forward to seeing you in MONTH!
+We're super excited about the talk and look forward to seeing you in MONTH!